 Workplace Resources for Mental Health

+The month of May is Mental Health Awareness Month.
 Based on the Substance Abuse and Mental Health Services Administration (SAMHSA) within the U.S. Department of Health and Human Services, the national unemployment rate for individuals receiving public mental health services is approximately 80 percent.
-It is reported that up to 70% of the 7.1 million people receiving public health services nationwide want to work.
-Today, mental illness is the cause for 16% of SSDI recipients and growing as a percentage.
+Today, mental illness is the cause for 16 percent of SSDI recipients and growing.
+The following links are workplace resources for employing and accommodating individuals with this disability.

 SHRM Resource Article on Mental Health Accommodations: Article from Society of Human Resource Management (SHRM) titled, "Accommodations for Mental Health Conditions Require Discretion, Flexibility" provides an overview of creative strategic solutions surrounding possible accommodations, confidentiality, handling medical information, and respecting employee privacy.